JulePralle/SDC_Term1_Project4_AdvancedLaneLineDetection/README.md

 The figures below show the process steps of the perspective transformation.
 The red marks are showing the source points in the left image and the destination points in the the right and already warped image.
 The first figure shows an image with straight lane lines, which have been used to create the source and destination points.

 ![alt text][image4]

 The second figure shows an image with curved lane lines with the same source and destination points as above.
 To check if the perspective transform is done the right way, the curved lane lines should be parallel in the warped presentation, which is the case.

 ![alt text][image5]

 ## 4. Thresholding
-To detect the lane lines in an image some image processing is helpful to extract the importent imformation.
+To detect the lane lines in an image some image processing is helpful to extract the importent information.

 ### 4.1 Color Thresholding
 Lane lines sometimes are better to detect when the image is converted to another color space.
 The most common color spaces are grayscale, RGB and HLS.
 The next figures will show one image with difficult conditions for lane line finding converted to diffrent color spaces.
 To take out the lane line information the color spaces will be thresholded so that they in the end give out a binary image.
 The thresholds were choosen by trail and error.